cwilliams001/ts-server/ts-server/README.md

-Got it!
-Let's make the README more **user-friendly** and **organized** with clearer sections, concise explanations, and examples.
-We'll structure it to provide a quick overview of usage, features, and common scenarios (like file serving/uploading with or without authentication), keeping in mind both simplicity and completeness.

----

 # Secure File Sharing and Uploads with Tailscale Funnel

 This project provides a simple and secure way to serve files and accept file uploads over the internet using Python's built-in HTTP server and **Tailscale Funnel**.
 Optional authentication allows restricted access to prevent unauthorized file downloads and uploads.